A perfectly cooked golden omelet, split open to reveal fluffy scrambled egg products, served atop white rice on a clean.

 Kosher Certification

-3. Social Responsibility and Ethical Supply Chain Certification
+3. Social Responsibility and Ethical Supplier Chain Certification

 SMETA

-SMETA stands for Sedex Members Ethical Trade Audit.
+SMETA is an acronym for Sedex members Ethical Trade audit.
 It focuses on:

-Many international retailers and food brands ask suppliers to provide SMETA audit results.
+Many international food brands and retailers ask their suppliers to submit SMETA audits.

 4. Additional Industry Certifications